STOLYPIN: The Quiet and the Noisy

 Without allies, facing a heterogenous array of enemies, Prigozhin is in trouble: the very volume of his statements attests to this.
 Much will depend on whether he can reinvent himself.
 The wild claims that he could become the leader of a party of disgruntled nationalists or even stage a coup fail to appreciate the complexities of the Putin system.
 It is remotely possible that Prigozhin may have a political career ahead of him – in a way, he has already taken over Vladimir Zhirinovsky’s role as the bugbear who says all the kind of lunatic things the Kremlin wants out there in public discourse yet open to being denied – but no party can be established without it being choreographed and approved by the Presidential Administration.

-As for coups, apart from the fact that Wagner is being chewed away on the front, unable to recruit enough to make up for its losses, it is carefully watched by the FSB’s Military Counter-Intelligence Directorate, the Federal Protection Service, and the Ministry of Defence.
+As for coups, apart from the fact that Wagner is being chewed away on the front, unable to recruit enough to make up for its losses, it is carefully watched by the FSB’s Military Counter-Intelligence Directorate, the Federal Protection Service and the Ministry of Defence.
 It depends on the last of these for ammunition and for mobility, so short of Prigozhin shelling out to buy a few thousand one-way rail tickets to Moscow, he could not even get his troops to the capital, never mind overcome the combined forces of the Kremlin Guard, the National Guard’s Dzerzhinsky Division and the army’s Taman and Kantemir divisions.

 Yet Putin is also parsimonious.
 The final lesson of his system is that it is protean, changeable, and individuals can reinvent themselves.
 Alexei Kudrin went from critical insider to financial technocrat and now Yandex power behind the throne.
 Dmitry Medvedev went from liberal hope to clownish turbo-patriot.
 Prigozhin may yet survive, but only if he realises that the role of a figure like him in Putin’s adhocracy is to shut up and adapt to its changing needs – not to think he can define them himself by shouting a little louder.